Camp Pendleton is a state military base in a region filled with Federal facilities

 Source: Norfolk Public Library Sargeant Memorial Collection, National Guardsmen Training at Camp Pendleton - Virginia Beach, VA

 Virginia governors have used Camp Pendleton as a retreat from the capital in Richmond, comparable to how Camp David in Maryland is used by the US president.
-Governor McDonnell proposed selling the governor's cottage in 2010 during an economic recession, but no action was taken.
+What is now the Governor's Cottage, Building 90 in the inventory of Camp Pendleton, as originally constructed before World War I as the Commanding Officer's residence.
+Governor McDonnell proposed selling the Governor's Cottage in 2010 during an economic recession, but no action was taken.

 Visits by governors have rarely attracted attention, but there were two exceptions.
 When Governor Godwin was attending the Democratic National Convention in August, 1968 in Chicago, his 15-year old daughter Becky was struck by lightning and killed on the beach at Camp Pendleton.
 Governor Robb's visits became controversial after it was revealed he had attended parties at Virginia Beach where illegal drugs were used.6

 Today, Camp Pendleton serves as a vacation retreat, with cottages and trailers for rent to people with a valid military ID (as well as the governor).
 The Virginia Commonwealth ChalleNGe Youth Academy, part of the National Guard's program to help at-risk teens and high school dropouts, uses the facility as a residential camp.

 One option for the future is to convert the site from a military base into a state park.

 In 1998 the Joint Legislative Audit and Review Commission (JLARC), a part of the Virginia General Assembly, assessed the potential for converting Camp Pendleton into a state park:7